 By mid-August, things were decidedly up in the air.

 “At this time,” reported GTS Superintendent Dolecal, “it’s definitely indefinite.
 I don’t know what’s going to happen.”
 In all likelihood, he noted, the majority of the girls at the school would be sent home to New York City.
 Some would be sent to other facilities.

 Democratic mayoral candidate Thomas Shriver told the Register Star that hopes for the school were like “a flickering candle.”

 On August 13, 1975, on orders from the Division for Youth, the Hudson Training School for Girls started evacuating its residents.
-Girls started trickling out 2,3, or 4 a day.
+Girls started trickling out two, three, or four a day.
 One-half of the girls were sent home as soon as their parents came to pick them up.
 The rest were sent to the Tryon and Highland institutions.
 Fewer girls were released to their homes than originally planned.
 “It’s a critical problem,” said Superintendant Dolecal, “Some parents don’t want the kids back, some can’t take them, and some kids don’t want to go back to their parents.”

 On August 18, 1975, the New York State Training School for Girls at Hudson officially closed.